wp-plugins/wpstorecart/readme.txt

 == Changelog ==

+= 2.5.13 =
+* Updated: Updated to latest ShareYourCart point release
+* Updated: Added the allowguests attribute for the haspurchased shortcode, to allow guests who have purchased access to hidden content.

 = 2.5.12 =
-* Fixed: Updated to ShareYourCart 2.0
+* Updated: Updated to ShareYourCart 2.0
 * Added: Benchmarking

 = 2.5.11 =